 DI Recruiting Nuances

-Most, but not all DI teams, have 18 ‘full’ scholarships at its disposal to use to help recruit players.
-All Ivy League schools–Brown, Cornell, Dartmouth, Harvard, Princeton, and Yale do not offer athletic scholarships.
+Most, but not all DI teams, have 18 ‘full’ scholarships at its disposal to use.
+All Ivy League schools–Brown, Cornell, Dartmouth, Harvard, Princeton, and Yale do not offer athletic scholarships however – which is an Ivy League rule.
 18 is the max the NCAA allows hockey programs to use.
-The term ‘full’ relates to what an athletic scholarship is made up of and how they are allocated.
-An Athletic scholarship is made up of 4 parts: 1) Tuition, 2) Room, 3) Board (meals), and 4) School Fees – some but not all.
+The term ‘full’ relates to what an athletic scholarship is made up of and how scholarships are allocated.
+An Athletic scholarship is made up of 4 parts: 1) Tuition, 2) Room (dormitory / on-campus. housing), 3) Board (meals), and 4) School Fees – most, but not all.